 The 1904 NL champion New York Giants refused to play Boston the following year, so there was no Series.

 In 1922 the World Series was broadcast over the radio for the first time.
 In 1947 the first World Series was televised locally for the first time.

 The 1951 World Series was broadcast coast to coast for the first time.
 The World Series was played between the two New York teams.
 The New York Giants lost to the Yankees 4-2.
 Willie Mays had only four hits in the loss.

 The World Series was cancelled for only the second time in 1994 due to the players' strike.

-Going into the 2005 post season, the New York Yankees have won the World Series 26 times.
+Going into the 2008 post season, the New York Yankees have won the World Series 26 times.
 With their win in 2006, the St. Louis Cardinals have now surpassed the Philadelphia-Oakland A's nine World Series triumphs.
-The Brooklyn-Los Angeles Dodgers and Boston Red Sox each have six under their belt, while the Cincinnati Reds, New York-San Francisco Giants and Pittsburgh Pirates have five to their credit.
+The Brooklyn-Los Angeles Dodgers have six under their belt, the Boston Red Sox have eight, and the Cincinnati Reds, New York-San Francisco Giants and Pittsburgh Pirates have five to their credit.